 Judgment

-The contract plainly imports that there was something which was to be sold at the time of the contract, and something to be purchased.
-No such thing existing, there was no contract which could be enforced.
+The judgment confirmed that since the contract plainly imports that there was something which was to be sold at the time of the contract, and no such thing existed, the contract was void.

 Implications